10 Snakes Which Prey On Eggs

 Source: “Black-collared Snake (Drepanoides anomalus)” by Bernard DUPONT – CC BY-SA 2.0

 This Amazon rainforest snake is known to only a handful of Westerners, yet lives in a huge range in South America, from French Guiana to Peru to Bolivia.
-It’s the sole member of its family, hence its Latin name Drepanoides anomalus.
+It’s the sole member of its Drepanoides genus, hence the Latin name of Drepanoides anomalus.
 A glance at a photo reveals a black collar, white belly, and coral red scales on its body.
-It’s a semi tree dwelling species which mainly lives in forests, and tends to flee if approached by humans, and only thrash violently if picked up.
+This is a semi tree-dwelling species which mainly lives in forests, and tends to flee if approached by humans, and only thrash violently if picked up.

 8 Scarlet snake